 This vitamin is crucial for the proper absorption of calcium in a leopard gecko’s body.

 Without enough calcium, a gecko will develop metabolic bone disease, a crippling illness usually resulting in death.

 Changing the UVB bulbs every six months is crucial, even if the light output seems unchanged.
 UVB bulbs degrade and become less effective over time.

 If your UVB bulb does not also produce heat, you will need to provide a separate heat source, such as the ones listed below.

-Some tube or ceramic fluorescent bulbs will also produce dangerous short-wave UVB rays, which will damage a leo’s eyes.
+Some tube or ceramic fluorescent bulbs, infrared light or heat lamp will also produce dangerous short-wave UVB rays, which will damage a leo’s eyes.

 If you notice your leo is constantly squinting or unable to open its eyes, the lighting in the enclosure is likely to blame.

-Avoid using infrared lights because this light is easily absorbed in a leopard gecko’s tissues, causing severe tissue damage.
+Avoid using an infrared light because this light is easily absorbed in a leopard gecko’s tissues, causing severe tissue damage.

 For a regular heat lamp, the recommended wattage is between 50-75 watts, depending on the ambient temperature of the room where the enclosure is located.